 The Dicer’s Cup by Bill Christophersen ’71.
 Christophersen’s second book of poetry is a mix of free and formal verse, describing subjects such as traveling through Scotland, battling a stormy surf and coping with a grandmother’s suicide (Kelsay Books, $17).

 Eye Chart (Object Lessons) by William Germano ’72.
-Eye Chart is a series of short, artfully designed books about the hidden lives of ordinary things; Germano kicks off his exploration of the eye chart with a deceptively simple question: “What can you see?”
+Eye Chart is part of a series of short, artfully designed books about the hidden lives of ordinary things; Germano kicks off his exploration of the eye chart with a deceptively simple question: “What can you see?”
 (Bloomsbury Academic, $14.95).

 Tales from Webster’s: The Verminous Resuscitator and The Monsignor in the Zoot Suit by John Shea ’74.
 The author’s “tales” are a clever literary form he invented: Take a dictionary, choose a word, then faithfully follow each sequential word to construct a narrative.
 Each story uses at least five key words, and no more than 50 words of connective text (Livingston Press, $14.95).

 Dirty War: Rhodesia and Chemical Biological Warfare 1975–1980 by Glenn Cross ’85.
 The author, who works for the U.S. government on issues of weapons of mass destruction, provides a comprehensive look at Rhodesia’s top-secret use of chemical and biological weapons during its long counterinsurgency against native African nationalists (Helion and Co., $39.95).